cleverteam2/pharm-phresh/README.md

 # pharm-phresh
-Used for the architecture kata by pharm phresh team
+Used for the architecture kata by the pharm phresh team